anisbet/pipe/Readme.md

 19. Output characters in different bases.
 20. Replace values in columns conditionally.
 21. Translate values within columns.
+22. Compute new column values based on values in other columns recursively.

 A note on usage; because of the way this script works it is quite possible to produce mystifying results.
 For example, failing to remember that ordering comes before trimming may produce perplexing results.
 You can do multiple transformations, but if you are not sure you can pipe output from one process to another pipe process.
 If you order column so that column 1 is output then column 0, but column 0 needs to be trimmed you would have to write:
 ```